Skip to main content

 How it shows up on video

-A steep bat path shows the barrel descending at a sharper angle than the incoming pitch in the frames just before contact, with impact occurring on the lower half of the ball rather than its center.
+A steep bat path shows the barrel descending at a sharper angle than the incoming pitch in the frames just before contact.
+Depending on timing, impact catches the lower half of the ball (popped up) or the top of it (chopped down).

 Common mistakes